UPPMAX/HPC-python/docs/day2/intro.rst

 The goal of this exercise is to download a file on your favorite HPC cluster and extract the exercises.

-- Go to :ref:`common-use-tarball` and do the procedure
+- Go to :ref:`common-use-tarball` and do the procedure.

 .. admonition:: **Done?**